ozneroL541/FunnyDH/README.md

 This program requires **python3** and **pyCryptoDome** to work.

 ## How to use
+Enter the folder.

+    cd FunnyDH
+Execute the main program (or one of the submodules if you already know which one you are going to use).

+    python3 main.py
 ### Alice 1
 To start a key exchange execute the Alice 1 module.
 Give the prime number and the public key to Bob and memorize the private key.